 The first scene involves Tyrion.
-In season 2 he, as acting Hand of the King, uses Littlefinger in a ploy to figure out who Cersei’s spy is.
-He asks Baelish to bring Lysa back into the fold with a marriage offer between Myrcella and Sweetrobin and in return for that Littlefinger will get Harrenhal.
+In season 2 the acting Hand of the King uses Littlefinger in a ploy to figure out who Cersei’s spy is.
+He asks Baelish to bring Lysa back into the fold with a marriage offer between Myrcella and Sweetrobin.
+In return for that Littlefinger will get Harrenhal.
 When Tyrion reneges on this deal Baelish confronts him and is visibly angry about being lied to.
 We found out later that Harrenhal was important in his plan to marry Lysa and get control of the Vale, so this anger is understandable.
 Tyrion just caused a setback in his plans.
 It’s also important to note that these scenes are meant to show that Tyrion is a master manipulator himself.
 The point is that he, being a weak, stunted dwarf, is incredibly intelligent and able to outplay masters like Littlefinger.

 Alright, I feel like I’ve demonstrated just why Littlefinger’s behaviour doesn’t make sense.
 Now let’s take a look at the accusations Sansa throws at him that ends up getting him killed:

 - Littlefinger murdered her aunt Lysa and pushed her through the moon door.